bustoutsolutions/siesta/Docs/security.md

 ## TLS Certificate and Public Key Pinning

-There are at least three different ways to [_TLS Certificate and Public Key Pinning_](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning#What_Is_Pinning.3F) working in Siesta.
+Siesta relies on the underlying networking provider, which by default is `NSURLSession`, to support [SSL public key pinning](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning#What_Is_Pinning.3F).
+There are several ways to integrate this with Siesta.

+### Using TrustKit

+[TrustKit](https://github.com/datatheorem/TrustKit) provides certificate pinning by swizzling new behavior into `NSURLSession`, and thus requires no additional Siesta configuration.

-### 1. NSURLSessionDelegate
+### Using NSURLSessionDelegate

-Declare your custom NSURLSessionDelegate to handle the _Authentication Challenge_, then configure an NSURLSession with your custom NSURLSessionDelegate just as you would without Siesta.
-Finally pass the NSURLSession as your networking provider when you create the Siesta service.
+Create a custom `NSURLSessionDelegate` to handle the authentication challenge, then configure an `NSURLSession` with your custom `NSURLSessionDelegate` — all exactly as you would without Siesta.
+Then pass this `NSURLSession` as your networking provider when you create the Siesta service:

 ```swift
 let certificatePinningSession = NSURLSession(